riyaa14/file-compressor/README.md

 # file-compressor
-A file compressor and decompressor based on Huffman encoding algorithm
+A text file compressor and decompressor based on Huffman encoding algorithm

 How to use?
+- build the executable using `g++ main.cpp compressor.cpp decompressor.cpp huffman_utility.cpp -o encoder`

-- run encoderv2.exe uisng `./encoder.exe`
+- run the executable uisng `./encoder`
 - Follow the prompts for compression or decompression

+TO DO
+- [ ] Image compressor using huffman algorithm
+- [ ] Other compression algorithms